Tree Removal Cost Sydney 2026

 Trees near buildings, power lines, or valuable property require careful planning and specialised techniques:

-• Power line proximity: Work near electrical infrastructure requires certified professionals and adds $500-$1,500
+- Power line proximity: Work near electrical infrastructure requires authorised line-clearance workers or utility coordination and adds $500-$1,500

 5. Tree Health and Condition